« Previous Page

 Older adults often have to take many medicines.
 This can easily

-lead to misuse or abuse of medicines.
-You misuse or abuse medicine when:
+lead to misuse of medicines.
+You misuse medicine when:

-Below are some of the warning signs of alcohol or drug abuse in
+Below are some of the warning signs of alcohol or drug use problems in

 older adults.
 Signs can include changes in your behavior as well as changes in